 Here’s what I do when I’m feeling overwhelmed by financial tasks and don’t know where to begin:

-Sometimes there are so many things floating around in my brain that I need time to organize them but I can’t start organizing them until I get them all down on paper or into my computer.
-Take 15 minutes and right now and write down all the random thoughts floating through your head.
-(Here’s 15 minutes of relaxing meditation music to listen to while you complete this task).
+Sometimes there are so many things floating around in my brain that I need time to organize them — but I can’t start organizing them until I get them all down on paper or into my computer.
+Take 15 minutes right now and write down all the thoughts floating through your head.
 These tasks are taking up valuable brain space that’s cutting into your problem solving ability.
-I just did this and there were 51 items floating around in there.
+I just did this and there were 51 things floating around in there.
 (Note to self: I need do this once a week so I’m not so foggy).
-Got this idea from the book, Getting Things Done by, David Allen.
-If you haven’t read it, add it to your kindle now.

-Gather all of your financial tasks from your “Brain Dump” and and put them in one spot where it is easy to review them.
-Try to organize them by phone calls, emails, errands, etc. so that if you have 15 minutes to spare, you can look at the list of phone calls and make one or two of them.
+Gather all of your financial tasks from your “Brain Dump” and and put them in one spot where it’s easy to review them.
+Try to organize them by type of task — phone calls, emails, errands, etc. — so that if you have 15 minutes to spare, you can look at the list of phone calls and make one or two of them.

 Anything that requires more than one step goes on your “Projects” list.
-Turn each project into a checklist of tasks that need to be done to complete the project.
-Add the next step of the project to your list of simple financial tasks.
+Turn each project into a checklist of sub-tasks that need to be done to complete the project.
+Add the next step of each project to your list of simple financial tasks.

 4. Set Up A Weekly Calendar Reminder

 Dedicate 30 minutes once a week to reviewing your financial tasks and checking off at least one item from your list.
 These tasks may include: closing an old credit card, pulling your credit report, or setting up an automatic transfer to your savings.
 You can’t do all of this in one day, so stop beating yourself up.